Do I qualify for a discount?

 Single person discount

-If you are the only adult living in the property, you are entitled to a 25 per cent discount.
-All you have to do to apply is complete the single person form.
+If you are the only adult living in the property, you may be eligible for a 25 per cent discount.

 Students